-Chair of Social Sciences; Associate Professor of Political Economy
+Chair, Department of Social Sciences; Associate Professor of Political Economy

 Chair, Department of Social Sciences and Associate Professor of Political Economy

-Grieve Chelwa, Chair of the Department of Social Sciences and Associate Professor of Political Economy at The Africa Institute, brings extensive expertise from his distinguished career.
-Previously, he served as Director of Research at the Institute on Race, Power, and Political Economy at The New School and as Senior Lecturer in Economics at the University of Cape Town’s Graduate School of Business, where he also directed the MBA program.
-Chelwa was the inaugural postdoctoral fellow at the Center for African Studies at Harvard University and a visiting postdoctoral fellow at the Wits Institute for Social and Economic Research (WISER) at the University of the Witwatersrand.
-He is also a non-resident Senior Fellow at Tricontinental: Institute for Social Research.
+Before joining The Africa Institute, Chelwa served as Director of Research at the Institute on Race, Power, and Political Economy at The New School.
+He was also a Senior Lecturer in Economics at the University of Cape Town’s Graduate School of Business, where he directed the MBA program.
+His academic journey includes being the inaugural postdoctoral fellow at the Center for African Studies at Harvard University and a visiting postdoctoral fellow at the Wits Institute for Social and Economic Research (WISER) at the University of the Witwatersrand.
+In addition, he is a non-resident Senior Fellow at the Tricontinental: Institute for Social Research.

 His scholarly contributions have appeared in prestigious journals, including the Journal of Economic Literature, Applied Economics Letters, Social Science & Medicine, Daedalus: Journal of the American Academy of Arts and Sciences, Economy and Society, PLOS ONE, British Medical Journal, Energy Policy, and the South African Journal of Economics, among others.
 His research has received support from notable foundations, including the Carnegie Foundation, the Gates Foundation, Bloomberg Philanthropies, and the Open Society Foundations.
 He is a prolific commentator on African economic matters, with his insights published in prominent media outlets such as The New York Times, The Washington Post, Bloomberg, CGTN, BBC, Mail & Guardian, People’s Dispatch, Lusaka Times, and Business Day.
 In 2023, Chelwa was appointed advisory board member for Economists For Future.